 The Carbo Dinner

-Carbo dinner will take place after the Briefing session at approximately 6 pm.
-Competitors competing in the main event have their carbo dinner included in their entry cost.
+The Carbo dinner will take place after the Race Briefing at approximately 6 pm.
+All competitors have tickets to the carbo dinner included in their entry fee and extra tickets can be purchased for family members if required.
+Adults $22 and children over 5 $14.

-Competitors are required to attend Recreation Centre from 6.30 am on the Sunday of the Race for the purpose of numbering and must sign in as well at this time.
+Competitors are required to attend Recreation Centre from 6.30 am on the Sunday of the Race for the purpose of numbering and all must sign a register.

 Timing anklets will be handed out at this time.
 Teams will share an anklet and it is their responsibility to pass this on to their team mates at leg change.